The Polar Express: Development

 Van Allsburg based the story on a mental image of a child wandering into the woods on a foggy night and wondering where a train was headed.

-At the premiere of the film, Van Allsburg stated that Pere Marquette 1225, a class N1 2-8-4 Berkshire steam locomotive formerly owned by Michigan State University and now owned by the Steam Railroading Institute in Owosso, Michigan, was the inspiration for the story line.
-He played on the engine as a child when it was on display and was inspired by the number 1225, which to him was 12/25 – Christmas Day.
-The real 1225 was used to create the animated image of the engine.
+At the premiere of the film, Van Allsburg stated that Pere Marquette 1225, a 2-8-4 Berkshire N-1 class steam locomotive, formerly owned by the Michigan State University and now owned by the Steam Railroading Institute in Owosso, was the inspiration for the storyline.
+He played on the engine as a child when it was on display and was inspired by the number, which to him was 12/25 – Christmas Day.
+The real 1225 was used to create the CGI version of it in the film.

-The engine is fourteen and a half feet tall and 101 feet long and weighs 400 tons.
-It is one of the biggest steam locomotives in operation in the United States.

-All the locomotive sounds were recorded from the 1225 in 2002.
-The only exception to this is the whistle, which was recorded from Sierra Railway No. 3.

 Reception

 In 1986, The Polar Express was awarded the Caldecott Medal and appeared on the New York Times bestseller list.
 By 1989, a million copies had been sold – more each year than the last – and the book had made the bestseller list four years in a row.

 Based on a 2007 online poll, the National Education Association listed the book as one of its "Teachers' Top 100 Books for Children".
 It was one of the "Top 100 Picture Books" of all time in a 2012 poll by School Library Journal.